 - Manually run the synchronization and review the logs to ensure that the XML file was saved correctly.

-Note: If you are running the sync-cmd task as the Windows SYSTEM user, NetworkService, or another system account, and you can't use Run as different user to run the Configuration Manager as that user, try using PsExec from Microsoft to run Configuration Manager as a system user.
+Note: If you’re running the sync-cmd task as the Windows SYSTEM user, NetworkService, or another system account, you might not be able to run Configuration Manager as a different user.
+Try using PsExec from Microsoft to run Configuration Manager as a system user.